Karimul Haque: Life

-Since 1998 Haque has been providing ambulance coverage to over 20 villages in and around Dhalabari in the Doars belt where basic amenities such as roads and electricity are not present, and the nearest hospital is 45 km away.
+Since 1998 Haque has been providing ambulance coverage to over 20 villages in and around Dhalabari in the Dooars belt where basic amenities such as roads and electricity are not present, and the nearest hospital is 45 km away.
 As of 2019, he had ferried approximately 5,000 to 5,500 people free of cost.

 Besides the ambulance service he also provides basic first aid with training from local doctors to villagers.
 He also holds periodic health camps in tribal regions.

 Haque is a resident of Rajadanga in Malbazar.
 He lives with his wife Anjuya Begum, his two sons Rajesh and Raju and their wives.
 His sons' betel leaf shop and cellphone repair shop in Rajadanga support the family.
 Most of Haque's income goes into buying fuel and medicines.

 He appeared in Kaun Banega Crorepati with actor Sonu Sood on 1 January 2021.

 Karimul Haque's life has been chronicled in a book called 'Bike Ambulance Dada'.
 The book was published by Penguin Random House India, in January 2021, and written by journalist turned social entrepreneur Biswajit Jha.